 You can also check watering depth by watering for five minutes, then probing the soil with spade to see how deeply you have moistened the soil.
 If five minutes of irrigation moistens your clay soil two inches, you would need to water for fifteen minutes to moisten the soil to a depth of six inches.
 This test only works during the dry season.

-Your garden need less water in April than in July.
+Your garden need less water in April than in July, not just because of temperatures, but because of the length of the day.
 Add days to your watering schedule for the summer season, then reduce the number of days as the fall rains begin.
 Lawns are the thirstiest landscapes.
 Perennials and shrubs require less frequent watering.

 A better approach is to exchange your irrigation controller for a self-adjusting model.
 Weather-based controllers take the guesswork out of irrigation scheduling, providing plants the water they need based on current weather.
 EBMUD customers may be eligible for rebates for installing a smart controller.

 Set your irrigation controller to shorter run times.
 More water reaches the plant root zones per irrigation day with three 5-minute applications (with an hour in between) rather than a single 15-minute application.
 This is critical when you are watering on a slope or in clay soil, which absorbs water slowly.

 Learn how to set your controller with the video below.